AndyShiue/Ende-readme/README.md

 5. **Functions**:
    The types of the parameters and the return type of any functions must be constants.
-   Functions that aren't inside a `record` are always constants, but there's a difference between `const fn`s and normal functions.
+   Functions are always constants, but there's a difference between `const fn`s and normal functions.
    `const fn`s are functions that could be run at compile time (also at runtime).
 	 The return value of a `const fn` is a constant if and only if all of its arguments are constants in that invocation.
    The operations you can do in a `const fn` are more limited.
    You can only: